 20-Minute Chicken Posole

 However, I am pleased to report that this past Sunday night, I made the trek to Brooklyn to see Jay-Z at the Barclay’s Center.
 Because we so rarely visit the trendiest of boroughs, my roommate and I decided to make a night of it and do pre-show drinks and feasting at Talde.
-Logan donned his finest button-down/cashmere sweater combo (reason #186 that we cannot move to BK), and we hopped in a cab (sorry I’m not sorry) to Park Slope.

-Dinner was pretty bomb (the crispy rice with yuzu guacamole was a revelation), but obviously the highlight of the evening was Mr. Carter.
+Dinner was amazing (the crispy rice with yuzu guacamole was a revelation), but obviously the highlight of the evening was Mr. Carter.
 I’m not the hugest fan of Magna Carta, but Jay killed it, and he managed to work a lot of old favorites into the show.
 I briefly considered sharing one of the many concert videos I took with you, but unfortunately, I’m singing terrifyingly close to my phone in all of them.
 I think I do a pretty good job with JT’s part of Holy Grail, but some people claim that I’m tone deaf, so I’ll spare you.

-Anyhoo, despite the drunk homeless man that kept petting my vest on the subway ride home, I would call Sunday night’s trip to Brooklyn a raging success.
+Anyhoo, despite the drunk man that kept petting my vest on the subway ride home, I would call Sunday night’s trip to Brooklyn a raging success.
 Needless to say, I wasn’t exactly bright-eyed and bushy-tailed when I woke up on Monday morning, and I rolled around in bed feeling hungover and uninspired for a while before I remembered something Mr. Z said during his encore: “Every person in this audience has genius level talent.
 Genius level.
 You got to figure out what you’re a genius at, and go from there.”

 My first thought on my genius level talent was “doing my hair” (in case you were curious, Logan’s was “partying”), but for my sake, I’m going to hope it’s cooking.
 Thankfully, I feel more confident in that genius after whipping up 20-Minute Chicken Posole yesterday afternoon.